mollywilliams/grace-notes.github.io/_topics/rabbinical-exegesis.md

 contained in the second, while the second appeared to annul the injunction of the first, the second passage was to be rejected.
 Thus in Lev.
-6:14 it was inferred that the injunction “before the Lord,” i.e. before the Holy Place, or on the west, overrode the injunction " before the altar," i.e. on the south.]
+6:14 it was inferred that the injunction “before the Lord,” i.e. before the Holy Place, or on the west, overrode the injunction "before the altar," i.e. on the south.]

 If, however, there was only a partial contradiction between two passages, it was necessary to wait till a third verse was found which reconciled them.
 So Exo.
 40:35 and Num, 7:89 are reconciled by means of Exo.
-40:34,
+40:34.

 Again, careful distinctions are drawn between the different modes of deducing logical conclusions from one or more passages of Scripture, If